I can ease into my Zen

 This might be just an intermediate stage

-Between that intensely focused period
+between that intensely focused period

-Where food, shelter and sex
+where food, shelter and sex

-Morph into mindless senility.
+morphs into mindless senility.

 My objective now is to prolong this intermediate state

-For as long as I am able.
+for as long as I am able.

 It is productive in many ways,

-Not the least of which is to concentrate
+not the least of which is to concentrate

-Like why I made so many damned mistakes along the way.
+like why I made so many damned mistakes along the way.

-It’s too late to correct them but not too late to learn
+It’s too late to correct them but n. ot too late to learn

-And, in pondering my wandering ways,
+and, in pondering my wandering ways,

 Examine them and document them

-Perhaps to leave behind something of value.
+I might leave behind something of value.

 Others may find my state of Zen

-Annoying, objectionable, or baffling.
+Annoying, objectionable or baffling.

-OK.
 To be expected when they have yet to attain

 That same level of peace and detachment.